 Finding a Research Mentor and Research Experiences:

-Students are encouraged to explore the Penn Engineering Faculty Expertise Directory, which features the School's standing faculty and is searchable by department, research center affiliation, and research expertise keyword.
+Students are encouraged to explore the Penn Engineering Faculty Expertise Directory, which features School's standing faculty and is searchable by department, research center affiliation, and research expertise keyword.
 Users can identify which faculty are conducting research in a specific area and contact faculty members whose research interests them.

 The Engineering Dean's Advisory Board (EDAB) has put together a guide for their fellow students that gives step-by-step instructions and tips on how to secure research positions as an undergraduate.
 Everything from where to look for research to the best ways to communicate with faculty is covered in this comprehensive guide.
 Download it now!